 There existed a highly significant difference between the treatments.
 The highest total carotenoid content (9.80 mg/100g) was found in encapsulated powder spray-dried at 170 °C with maltodextrin alone as a carrier agent (MD100) whereas the lowest total carotenoids (5.67 mg/100g) was found in a powder dried with a combination of maltodextrin and gum Arabic (MD50:GA50) in the ratio of 50:50.
 In their study38 demonstrated that highest amount of total phenolic content (TPC) was in eggplant peel extract microencapsulated with MD at 170 °С. But the replacement of MD with GA reduced the TPC.
 This can be attributed to better entrapment of polyphenols in the MD structure than in GA.
 At a lower temperature of 160 °C, the deposition in the drying chamber is observed, hence, carotenoid retention was low.
 Therefore, encapsulation using maltodextrin at 170 °C was considered suitable for further experiments.
 Operating temperatures are very important for spray drying of heat-sensitive nutrients 39

-Table 2: Effect of inlet temperature and carrier agent on moisture content and total carotenoid content of encapsulated carrot coagulum powder
+Table 2.
+Effect of inlet temperature and carrier agent on moisture content and total carotenoid content of encapsulated carrot coagulum powder